What is the Data Protection Act 2018?

 In the case of the UK, most data processing will be governed by GDPR, however, some activities related to immigration issues, processing of data by FOI public authorities, and certain national security exemptions are all covered by the Data Protection Act 2018.

-The DPA 2018 also serves as a means of ensuring the UK will be able to secure an adequacy agreement with the EU post-Brexit, which will be required to ensure the smooth flow of data from the EU to the UK.
-This agreement is a formal understanding that a third country's data protection laws are robust enough to provide a similar level of data protection as that provided under GDPR.
-Although the UK has said it will authorise the transmission of data to the EU, without an adequacy agreement the UK may find it difficult to receive data legally.
-While there's every indication that this will happen, the process can only start once the UK leaves the EU.
+The DPA 2018 is also required to ensure the smooth flow of data from the EU to the UK now that we have left the bloc.
+As part of the coming negotiations, the UK will be seeking an 'adequacy agreement', a formal recognition from the EU that as a 'third country' the UK has robust enough data protection laws in place to provide a similar level of data protection to users as that provided under GDPR.
+Although the UK has said it will authorise the transmission of data to the EU automatically, without an adequacy agreement the UK may find it difficult to receive data legally.
+While there's every indication that this will happen, the process can only start once the UK leaves the EU, and it's impossible to say how long this negotiation could take.

 What's more, any organisation based in the UK (or anywhere else for that matter) that has customers who are European residents will be required to adhere to GDPR rules regardless of whether the UK is in or out of the EU.
 It makes sense, therefore, to have domestic law that largely mirrors GDPR.